googlecode-mirror/candydolldb/README.txt

 It took some time, but it was well worth the wait.
 This update brings multi-lingual readiness including a Dutch translation.

-Tagging and tag-based search capabilities have been added, with all known sets tagged to the best of our knowledge.
+Tagging, tags and tag-based search capabilities have been added, with all known sets tagged to the best of our knowledge.

 Would you like to translate CandyDollDB into your own language?
 Do you want to help in tagging CD's sets?
 Feel free to contact me (see CONTACT).